Teepoo Hall

 Frederick Teepoo Hall (1858 - 14 May 1909) was an Australian physician known for helping to establish the field of physiotherapy in Australia.
-He was Senior Masseur at the Melbourne Hospital from 1900 to 1907, and helped found the Australian Physiotherapy Association in 1905.
+He was Senior Masseur at the Melbourne Hospital from 1900 to 1907 and helped found the Australian Physiotherapy Association in 1905.
 During his life and career in Australia, Hall was a fierce advocate for the British Indian community, and fought against racially motivated immigration restrictions.
 Hall fell ill and retired from actively practicing medicine in 1908, before dying of his illness in 1909.

 Early life and education

 Fredierick Teepoo Hall was born in Mysore, India in 1858.
 His mother was Indian while his father was an Englishman.
 He was trained in medicine at Bangalore College and entered the Subordinate Medical service in 1876, before serving in the Third Anglo-Burmese War.

 Career

 Arrival in Australia, career beginnings

-Around 1888, Hall emigrated to Melbourne, Australia in 1888.
+Around 1888, Hall emigrated to Melbourne, Colony of Victoria in 1888.
 When he arrived in Melbourne he began practicing massage in his office at Collins Street.
 He was assisted in establishing himself as a physician by Sir Thomas Naghten Fitzgerald.

 As a politically savvy and well educated man, Hall quickly grew in prestige as a practitioner and had several clients from Melbourne's high society.
 Some of his patients included John Hope, 7th Earl of Hopetoun, Supreme Court Judge Hartley Williams and several journalists from The Age.

 From 1890 onwards, Hall published testimonials from his clients in local newspapers, which grew his clientele.
 Despite living in Australia at a time when Asian immigrants were looked down upon by Australian society, he became a highly regarded teacher of white physicians.

 He trained his assistants as part of a two-year apprenticeship, and helped to establish a high standard of medical professionalism in the Australian massage industry.
 From 1900 to 1907, Hall was the senior Masseur and massage demonstrator at Melbourne Hospital.
 He also held a position at the Austin Hospital, Melbourne.